Police officers face hearings over restraint death of mentally ill man

 The restraints used by officers, which caused Mr Clarke to struggle, was cited as one of several contributing factors.

-The police watchdog’s director Steve Noonan added: “It is now for the Metropolitan Police Service to organise proceedings for the three officers.”
+The police watchdog’s director, Steve Noonan, said: “It is now for the Metropolitan Police Service to organise proceedings for the three officers.”

 Another police constable will have to discuss their actions taken while Mr Clarke was being walked to an ambulance, without the threat of discipline.